MrXELy/AttestAuto/README.md

 # Running from source

+To start the script:

+`python main.py`

+## Requirements

 You need `selenium` and `chromedriver`:

  - `pip install selenium`
  - download `chromedriver` [here](https://chromedriver.chromium.org/getting-started) and put in your `PATH`

-Create `adresses.py`, it will contains your and your family's adresses in a dictionnary.
+Create `adresses.py`, it will contain you and your family's adresses in a dictionnary.
 ```python
 adresses = dict(
 dad=dict(prenom='Dad First Name',